Data Compression and Deduplication

 - Dedupe-friendly is an optimized compression level for very low CPU usage.
 You can select this compression level if you want to decrease the load on the backup proxy.

 - Optimal is the recommended compression level.
 It provides the best ratio between size of the backup file and time of the backup procedure.

 - High compression level provides additional 10% compression ratio over the Optimal level at the cost of about 10x higher CPU usage.

 - Extreme compression provides the smallest size of the backup file but reduces the backup performance.
 We recommend that you run backup proxies on computers with modern multi-core CPUs (6 cores recommended) if you intend to use the extreme compression level.

-Veeam Backup & Replication does not compress VM data if encryption is enabled for a job, and the Decompress backup data blocks before storing check box is selected in the settings of the target backup repository.
+If encryption is enabled for a job and the Decompress backup data blocks before storing check box is selected in the settings of the target backup repository, Veeam Backup & Replication does not compress VM data.
 Therefore, in the job statistics, you may observe a higher amount of transferred data (the Transferred counter) as compared to a job for which encryption is disabled.
 For details on job statistics, see Viewing Real-Time Statistics.

 Changing Data Compression Settings

 You can change data compression settings for existing backup jobs.
 After you change the settings, you will not need to create new full backups to use new settings.
 Veeam Backup & Replication will automatically apply the new compression level to the newly created backup files after you save the settings.
 Previously created backup files will not be affected.